-For both the foreign earned income exclusion and the foreign housing exclusion or deduction, foreign earned income does not include any amounts paid by the United States or any of its agencies to its employees.
-Payments to employees of nonappropriated fund activities, such as Armed Forces post exchanges, of ficers' and enlisted personnel clubs, Embassy commissaries, and similar instrumentalities of the U.S. Government are not foreign earned income.
+For purposes of the foreign earned income exclusion and the foreign housing exclusion or deduction, foreign earned income does not include any amounts paid by the United States or any of its agencies to its employees.
+Payments to employees of nonappropriated fund activities, such as Armed Forces post exchanges, officers' and enlisted personnel clubs, Embassy commissaries, and similar instrumentalities of the U.S. Government are not foreign earned income.

-However, amounts paid by the United States or its agencies to persons who are not their employees may qualify for exclusion or deduction.
+Amounts paid by the United States or its agencies to persons who are not their employees may qualify for exclusion or deduction.